Struggling to import nail polish into Vietnam? Get legal steps, tax tips & CPN help in 1 place—start now!

 1. Improper Product Grouping Is the Leading Cause of MOH Registration Rejection

-A major—but often overlooked—cause of delay in Class C and D medical device registration in Vietnam is incorrect product grouping during dossier submission.
-Many applications that seem to be close to approval—even after 4 to 6 months of waiting—are suddenly returned with the comment: “Request to separate product groups.”
+A major, yet often overlooked, cause of delay in Class C and D medical device registration in Vietnam is incorrect product grouping at the dossier submission stage.
+Many applications that appear to be nearing approval, even after 4 to 6 months of processing, are unexpectedly returned with the comment “Request to separate product groups.”

-In such cases, even a near-complete dossier must be restructured, with devices separated into different registration sets.
-This not only means additional documentation and translation, but also adds up to 3 months of waiting for each resubmission.
+In such situations, even a nearly complete dossier must be restructured, requiring the separation of devices into distinct registration sets.
+This process entails additional documentation and translation work and can extend timelines by up to three months for each resubmission.

-If not handled properly from the start, product grouping errors can derail your market entry strategy, resulting in lost time, increased costs, and delayed patient access.
+If not properly addressed from the outset, errors in product grouping can significantly disrupt market entry strategies, leading to prolonged timelines, increased costs, and delayed patient access.

 2. Incorrect Classification of Medical Devices